 On the other hand, ASU thrusts an exquisitely pointed intellectual dagger at the very heart of the egalitarian enterprise.
 If libertarianism had a Shema, it would be this book’s first two sentences: “Individuals have rights, and there are things no person may do to them (without violating their rights).
 So strong and far-reaching are these rights that they raise the question of what, if anything, the state and its officials may do.”
 It turns out that Nozick’s answer to the query posed in the second sentence is “very little.”
 The legitimate role of the state is to defend us against foreign enemies, domestic criminals, and to enforce contracts; perhaps (Nozick is not sure) we may also need the state to regulate the environment and build infrastructure.

-Nozick’s condemnation of the state’s efforts to promote “social justice” is not based on practical considerations or unintended consequences, but on respect for persons as moral agents.
-Humans, in contrast to all other (known) forms of life, have the capacity to recognize right from wrong, and to shape our actions accordingly, even if doing so works against our naked self-interest.
-The appropriate moral response to autonomous agents is, in the words of Immanuel Kant, to treat them “never simply as a means, but always at the same time as an end.”
+Nozick’s condemnation of the state’s efforts to promote “social justice” is not based on practical considerations or unintended consequences, but on respect for persons as rational agents.
+Humans, in contrast to all other (known) forms of life, have the capacity to recognize right from wrong, and to shape our lives in accordance with some overall conception we choose to accept (see ASU, 48-9).
+The appropriate response to rational agents is, in the words of Immanuel Kant, to treat them “never simply as a means, but always at the same time as an end.”

-Many “liberal” theories of justice are premised on the idea that unequal distributions of resources produced by brute luck–such as a person’s natural talents or endowments–are undeserved, and therefore may be rearranged by the state.
+Many “liberal” theories of justice are premised on the idea that unequal distributions of resources produced by brute luck–such as a person’s superior natural talents or endowments–are undeserved, and therefore may be rearranged by the state.
 In rebuttal, Nozick offers a series of counterexamples.
-Persons do nothing to “deserve” the two healthy kidneys most of us are born with.
+Persons do nothing to “deserve” the two healthy kidneys most of us are born with (see ASU, 206).
 May the state therefore forcibly remove one for the benefit of blameless persons in desperate need of a transplant?
 Most people would be horrified by such a policy, despite the fact that it would save lives.

 Soon, Wilt becomes very wealthy, but only through entirely voluntary transactions.
 As Nozick observes, inevitably “liberty upsets patterns,” and the only way that the “ideal” distribution of wealth can be maintained is by, in his memorable phrase, “forbidding capitalist acts between consenting adults.”
 Since we intuitively think that transactions between fully informed and willing persons are benign, this outcome dramatizes the inherent conflict between our commitment to liberty and the goal of equality.